 We chose to follow an Experimental genre which basically enabled us to work on a blank canvas, including and getting rid of what we desired.

-- We took inspiration from ‘Introducing Joss Stone’ - We based our album cover (very loosely) around it - We liked how the artist was facing away from the camera with her bare back
+For example: - We took inspiration from ‘Introducing Joss Stone’ - We based our album cover (very loosely) around it - We liked how the artist was facing away from the camera with her bare back

-- Produce something less predictable like your typical artist sat with a guitar, ripped jeans and back combed hair!
+- We then had the idea to Photoshop our image of the artist onto a cartoon like cover – with inspiration from Paolo Nutini’s album, ‘Sunny Side Up’. - Link in really well with our Experimental genre - Produce something less predictable like your typical artist sat with a guitar, ripped jeans and back combed hair!
 With regards to our music video, I feel that we acted innovatively because most Pop/Folk songs don’t have an Experimental genre to them, they usually follow the typical Narrative and Performance genre.

 “GENRES MAKE THE WORLD APPEAR MORE PREDICTABLE AND LESS COMPLICATED”